anjapago/AnalyzeAccountability/_posts/2019-08-25-Policy-Label-Analysis.markdown

 Based on this analysis, next steps I would take would be to focus on the sub-type categories that have the most labels, as well as the co-occurence sub type labels, and create a new set of labels: Guns, Mental Health, Guns+OtherAdv, Guns+MentalHealth, and Other.
 This would result in 5 reasonably similar size sub-topics of Policy.
 Then, I would proceed with a multi-class classification testing (as opposed to testing one at a time in binary classification as I have done in this experiment).

 The Guns topic is the most reliable and for future studies, this classifier could likely be used to identify excerpts discussing the topic of policy-guns.

+Note, I did try [multi-label classification with bert](https://github.com/anjapago/AnalyzeAccountability/blob/master/multi_label_classification_bert_policy.ipynb) as well, but the results turned out to be strange, with each sub-topic getting almost exactly 0.5 in f-score.
+I would proceed with the pytorch bert implementation (instead of this code) for future testing.